 All the rest were local nobles whose names were written in the Golden book (libro d`Oro).

 Centuries later during the era of the second Ionian state, only the people whose names appeared on this list were allowed to take their coffee on the Liston area!
-In early editions of the Libro d`Oro the names all the noble of Byzantine origin, also Byzantine soldiers and large landowners were written, but later many wealthy civilians who were able to offer financial support to the Treasury of the state, were added too.
+In early editions of the Libro d`Oro all the names were noble of Byzantine origin, also Byzantine soldiers and large landowners were written, but later many wealthy civilians who were able to offer financial support to the Treasury of the state, were added too.

-If we look at the names in the libro d`Oro, we see, with surprise that most names known in the city of Corfu today are written there, but few of the common village names.
+If we look at the names in the libro d`Oro, we see, with surprise that most names known in the city of Corfu today were written there, but few of the common village names.

 The migration flow from the Turkish-occupied Greece